Rebuilding the Foundations

 The teachings in this book are frightening, especially to those who have been taught that God does not care about Christians doing good works.
 Fear is not a bad thing.
 The fear of the Lord is the beginning of wisdom (Ps.
 111:10; Prov.
 1:7; 9:10), and we are commanded to fear because of the coming judgment (1 Pet.
 1:17).

-The Bible, too, teaches that only God is sinless.
-James says that we all stumble in many ways (Jas.
+Jesus was sinless, but we all stumble in many ways (Jas.
 3:2).
-John writes that if we say we have no sin or have not sinned, we are fooling ourselves and lying to God (1 Jn.
+If we say we have no sin or have not sinned, we are fooling ourselves and lying to God (1 Jn.
 1:8,10).
 This does not change the fact that, just a few verses later, John says that we are Christians only if we keep Jesus' commands (1 Jn.
 2:3-4).
 It does show us, however, that he did not mean sinless perfection.

 One of the foundational truths you must know if you are going to live out the scriptural teachings in this book is that God is merciful.
 He does not want anyone to perish (2 Pet.
 3:9); not even you.
 His mercy never runs out (Ps.
 136, 26 times!).
 The prophet Ezekiel wrote: